checkly/headless-recorder/README.md

 # 🚨 Deprecated!
 As of Dec 16th 2022, Headless Recorder is fully deprecated.
-No new changes, support, maintenance and features are expected to land
+No new changes, support, maintenance or new features are expected to land.

-For more information and possible alternatives refer to this [issue]().
+For more information and possible alternatives refer to this [issue](https://github.com/checkly/headless-recorder/issues/232).

 </p>